top of page

 diatomaceous earth

 Diatomaceous earth is a fine powder made from the fossilized remains of microscopic aquatic organisms called diatoms.
-Their silica-based shells create a dust that, while harmless to humans and pets, is deadly to insects.
-When pests come into contact with DE, it damages their exoskeletons and dehydrates them—leading to eventual death.
+Their silica-based shells create a dust that is harmless to humans and pets but deadly to insects.
+When pests contact DE, it damages their exoskeletons and dehydrates them, leading to eventual death.

 1. Clean and Declutter the Garage